 I am a French American scholar, author, and advocate for policy changes in the environmental and social areas.

 My name is typical of the island of Corsica.
 My heritage is also from Spain.
 I was born and grew-up in Paris.
-I now live in Santa Fe.
+I now live in Santa Fe (New Mexico).

 My career, mostly at the World Bank, entailed decades of travel to Africa, the Middle East, Latin America, and Asia.
 Overall, I lived or worked in about fifty countries.